Spreadable Sausages of Abruzzo

-Since the young age of probably 2 years old, I’ve been used to eat bread with spreadable sausages my Nonna made.
-I would eat it either as my school’s snack or as an afternoon tea.
+Since the young age of probably 2 years, I’ve been used to eat bread with spreadable sausages (under oil or lard) made by my Nonna.
+I ate it either as my school snack or as an afternoon tea.

 Nonna’s Cellar…That magic place

 In summer she would store the sausages in her cellar as it has a stable temperature of about 15 degrees.
-For me, that place was a magic place…
+For me, that place was a magical place…

-…a place with the smell of wine, endless bottles of tomatoes passata sauces, hams, salami, sausages, cheeses and much more.
+…a place with the smell of wine, endless bottles of tomatoes passata sauces, hams, salami, sausages, cheeses, and much more treasures.

-Still, today that magic place is there! and I still love to enter that squeaky door with a hanging bell, placed by my Nonna to hear if someone would sneak in.
+Still, these days that magic place is there! and I still love to enter that squeaky door with a hanging bell, placed by my Nonna to hear if someone would sneak in.

-Well, all my life I thought that every Italian would eat spreadable sausages, Instead, by living abroad and confronting with other Italians, I discovered that the tradition of conserving the soft sausages under oil or lard, is a fully Abruzzese’s tradition.
+Well, all my life I thought that every Italian knows and eats spreadable sausages.
+But while living abroad and meeting other Italians, I discovered that the tradition of conserving the soft sausages under oil or lard, is a fully Abruzzese’s tradition.

 How are they prepared?

-The mixture is grounded finely and mixed by hand, adding rosemary, pepper and salt.
+The mixture is grounded finely and mixed by hand, adding rosemary, pepper, and salt.
 Simple!
-This is how we produce them at my family in Campovalano, a small town within the Teramo province.
+This is how we produce them at my family’s place in Campovalano, a small town within the Teramo province.
 Every town and family in Abruzzo has its own way of producing them, and the spices vary accordingly.